starstruckgall/blog/clqogexhz000208l94vicabn2.md

 Sorry, but no you can not ask your computer to turn you into the next president of America (unless your name is Donald Trump of course) but you can get it do to some pretty awesome stuff.

-From making you look like a real hacker to helping you install packages for Python using the command line can give you endless amounts of opportunities as well as make sure that you own your computer and all its users.
+From making you look like a real hacker to helping you install packages for Python using the command line can give you endless amounts of opportunities.

 ### So how do I use it?